Michael Shinn

 Biography

-Together with his wife, Jessica (also faculty at the Conservatory), Michael cofounded and directs the pianoSonoma Music Festival.
-Now in its 13th season, pianoSonoma has been a major vehicle through which the Shinns have supported the development of outstanding young musicians.
-The festival helps train these Artists in Residence, collaborating with adult participants of all backgrounds and creating opportunities in performance, teaching, and leading masterclasses.
-Shinn has developed impactful partnerships for the festival with Juilliard, Boston Conservatory, the Green Music Center, and the Argyros Performing Arts Center in Sun Valley, Idaho.
+Together with his wife, Jessica (also a pianist and faculty member at the Conservatory), Shinn cofounded and directs the pianoSonoma Music Festival, which has been a major vehicle for supporting the development of the finest young musicians.
+The festival helps train artists in residence in engaging with audiences and potential supporters through collaborations with adult participants of all backgrounds and creates opportunities for them in performance, teaching, and leading master classes.
+Shinn has developed impactful partnerships for the festival with Juilliard, Boston Conservatory, the Green Music Center, and more recently the Argyros Performing Arts Center in Sun Valley, Idaho, where pianoSonoma has recently expanded with a new winter edition.

-Michael and Jessica are both Yamaha artists and duo pianists who passionately advocate for new music, having given world premieres by composers such as Adam Schoenberg and Thomas Cabaniss.
-They commissioned the latter to write a major two-piano concerto, Double Rainbow, which became the centerpiece of an album featuring the complete music collection Cabaniss has written for the duo.
+Shinn and his wife, Jessica, are both Yamaha Artists and duo pianists who passionately advocate for new music, having given world premieres by composers such as Adam Schoenberg and Thomas Cabaniss.
+They commissioned the latter to write a major two-piano concerto, Double Rainbow, that is the centerpiece of a recently released album featuring the complete music collection Cabaniss has written for the duo.